Bound2-2/MELD-Eval/README.md

 ---

-5. **Merge LoRA Weights into the Base Model**
+5. **Merge LoRA Weights into the Base Model (Step 1 of Model Merging)**

+    First, we need to merge the LoRA weights back into the base model to create complete fine-tuned models for both pointwise grading and pairwise comparison.
     ```bash
     # Run the merging script
     bash ./MELD-Eval/models/train/train_merge.sh
     ```
+    This script will create two separate models:
+    - Pointwise grading model at `./MELD-Eval/models/MELD/pointwise_model`
+    - Pairwise comparison model at `./MELD-Eval/models/MELD/pairwise_model`

-## Model Merging
+## Model Merging (Step 2 of Model Merging)

-After obtaining the trained pointwise scoring model and pairwise comparison model, we use the [MergeKit](https://github.com/arcee-ai/mergekit) to perform model merging, creating the final MELD evaluation model through different merging strategies.
+After obtaining the complete fine-tuned pointwise grading model and pairwise comparison model from Step 1, we use the [MergeKit](https://github.com/arcee-ai/mergekit) to perform model merging, creating the final MELD evaluation model through different merging strategies.

 ---